Current status: open and active. Updating.

 ‘Deflect, Parry, Punch’ from supreme ultimate boxing is found in Mantis forms as well.

-Both styles depend on an upper block combined with a counter strike down the middle; known as ‘bend bow shoot tiger in tàijíquán, or ‘pao quan’ in xingyiquan.
-This move shows up in forms such as Tou Tao in tanglangquan.
+Both styles depend on an upper block combined with a counter strike down the middle; known as ‘bend bow shoot tiger in tàijíquán, or ‘pao quan’ in xíngyìquán.
+This move shows up repeatedly in tánglángquán forms such as Tou Tao (White Ape Steals Peach).

 The use of the 'chopping fist' shows up in both styles.
-This was Yang Lu Chan’s primary offensive attack, and it used repeatedly in styles of Chinese boxing found in the north.
-To include mantis boxing.
+This appears to have been Yang Lu Chan’s primary offensive attack/bridge.
 I suspect, based on the expression and representation in the original Chen style form, known as Cannon Fist that this is similar.
+This attack method is used repeatedly in styles of Chinese boxing found in the north and south, to include, but not limited to praying mantis boxing.
+Other stylessets relying heavily on this include - gongliquan, lianbuquan, tongbei, changquan, choy li fut, etc.

-The Beng Quan (Crushing Fist) is used predominantly in both mantis boxing and Yang’s cotton boxing.
+The Beng Quan (Crushing Fist) is used predominantly in both mantis boxing and Yang’s mianquan (cotton boxing).
 This attack is commonly found in mantis boxing forms, such as Beng Bu, Lan Jie, Ba Zhou, and Tou Tao, and more.

 White Snake Spits Tongue is also a shared attack in both systems.
 Parry and counter-strike to the eyes, or throat.